MicrosoftDocs/Azure-RMSDocs/mip/develop/faqs-known-issues.md

 When using a stream for output, the stream must have both read and write access to modify the label or protection for an image file.

+**Question:** Are there any service-based throttling limits when using the MIP SDK?

+The protection service, used by the protection SDK or protection operations in the File SDK, has a limit of 7,500 requests per ten seconds for an entire organization.
+That is, if Application A is generating 4,000 requests per ten seconds and Applicaiton B in the same organziation is generating 4,000 requests per ten seconds, both applications may start to receive `HTTP 429 Too Many Requests` responses.
+Developers must implement a backoff period when these exceptions are received.